Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-secure-validator.md

 ## Conclusions

 - Do not expose validators to the public internet, they should only be accessible by allowed parties.
-Therefore, we propose a layered approach in which the validators are isolated from the internet and connect to the AXIASolar network via an intermediate layer of public-facing nodes.
+Therefore, we propose a layered approach in which the validators are isolated from the internet and connect to the AXIA network via an intermediate layer of public-facing nodes.

-- At the moment, AXIASolar/Substrate can't interact with HSM/SGX, so we need to provide the signing key seeds to the validator machine.
+- At the moment, AXIA/Substrate can't interact with HSM/SGX, so we need to provide the signing key seeds to the validator machine.
 This key is kept in memory for signing operations and persisted to disk (encrypted with a password).

 - Given that HA setups would always be at risk of double-signing and there's currently no built-in mechanism to prevent it, we propose having a single instance of the validator to avoid slashing.
 Slashing penalties for being offline are much less than those for equivocation.

 ### Validators

-- Validators should only run the AXIASolar binary, and they should not listen on any port other than the configured p2p port.
+- Validators should only run the AXIA binary, and they should not listen on any port other than the configured p2p port.

 - Validators should run on bare-metal machines, as opposed to VMs.
 This will prevent some of the availability issues with cloud providers, along with potential attacks from other VMs on the same hardware.
 The provisioning of the validator machine should be automated and defined in code.
 This code should be kept in private version control, reviewed, audited, and tested.

 - Session keys should be generated and provided in a secure way.

-- AXIASolar should be started at boot and restarted if stopped for any reason (supervisor process).
+- AXIA should be started at boot and restarted if stopped for any reason (supervisor process).

-- AXIASolar should run as non-root user.
+- AXIA should run as non-root user.

-- Each validator should connect to the AXIASolar network through a set of at least 2 public-facing nodes.
+- Each validator should connect to the AXIA network through a set of at least 2 public-facing nodes.
 The connection is done through a VPN and the machine can't access the public internet, thus the only possible connection is through the VPN.

 ### Public Facing Nodes